picnicml/picnicml.github.io/index.md

 * it provides [immutable estimators](https://en.wikipedia.org/wiki/Immutable_object) that are a _doddle_ to use in parallel code
 * it exposes its functionality through a [scikit-learn](https://github.com/scikit-learn/scikit-learn)-like API [2] in idiomatic Scala using [typeclasses](https://en.wikipedia.org/wiki/Type_class)

-**Caveat emptor!** [doddle-model](https://github.com/picnicml/doddle-model) is in an early-stage development phase.
-Any kind of contributions are much appreciated.

 You can chat with us [on gitter](https://gitter.im/picnicml/doddle-model).

 ## Installation